Float-Toolkit/core/README.md

 The package export is a `class` called `FloatToolkit`.
 Once you import it, you can create multiple `FloatToolkit` instances.

-**NOTE:** Version `1.0.2` and later only support ESM imports.
-Earlier versions are deprecated because of CommonJS imports conflicting with TypeScript type declarations.

 ```js
 import FloatToolkit from "@float-toolkit/core";
 const ft = new FloatToolkit();